ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Preconditions:
   - No search input has been provided in the plant search.
 - Test Steps:
-  1. Naviagate to the map page.
+  1. Navigate to the map page.
   2. Select a map.
   3. Select the plant layer in the right map menu.
   4. Push the search icon in the lower right menu.